Code

 panel.grid.minor = element_blank()

 An important message is that the researchers need to recognize the composition of age at event \(A\) for each relative time \(k\).
-One of honest ways to report the child penalty estimates is to show the estimates separately by age at event \(A\).
+An honest way to report the child penalty estimates is to show the estimates separately by age at event \(A\).

 ctb <- df_imputed |>